 The status of your online activity can evolve even further when you create a membership website: a website model built to strengthen your influence and encourage user engagement.
 Plus, it’s a brilliant way to make a steady income from your content.

 Having a membership website is something that may not have crossed your mind until now, so let’s shed some light on what it entails.
-This article will cover what a membership website is, why it can benefit your business and how you can create one that will be a success.
+This article will go in depth as to what these types of websites are, why it can benefit your business and how you can create one that will be a success.

 What is a membership website?

 In essence, a membership website is a specific format that allows you as the owner to add exclusive goods onto a protected gate of your website.
 These “goods” - whether they come in the form of educational content, online services, downloadable products, physical products or forums - are guarded for special audiences.
 Aka, members.

 While there are a variety of membership site models to choose from, the common goal is to turn audiences into customers by getting them to pay a membership fee (one-time, monthly or yearly).
 In exchange, your members will gain special access to the valuable material you have to offer.
 These offerings live on a password protected page of your site, kind of like a virtual VIP lounge for your members.

 The first benefit of creating a membership site is that it can directly increase your earnings.
 It’s a smart way to get paid for your premium content, products and services - the prototype of exchanging money for membership perks has proven lucrative before the internet was a thing.
 Of course, now that you’re online, your potential reach is even greater.

 That leads us to the second benefit: building your customer base.
 Creating a membership can help you reach new crowds, build your list of contacts and lure already existing audiences into becoming customers.
 Additionally, when it comes time to promote your membership offering, you’ll build your online presence and increase interest in your brand.